Ayyad96/Ayyads_portfolio/README.md

 */

--- Getting an interest of a certain data under platform column, proceed making some research
+-- Facing uncertainty over a certain data under platform column, proceed making some research

 SELECT * FROM vcon WHERE platform = '2600';